 If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

-Our catalog provides detailed information about our courses and the degrees and certificates we offer.
-Learn more about our Multimedia Technology courses and degree and certificate options.
+The catalog provides detailed information about degrees and certificates.
+Learn more about Multimedia Technology courses and degree and certificate options.

-Not sure exactly what you want to study?
-Check out our other computer-based arts and design programs.
-The catalog notes which of our seven colleges offer a particular degree or certificate.
+Check out related programs in computer-based arts, A/V technology and communication or design.
+The catalog notes which colleges of DCCCD offer a particular degree or certificate.

-Because we understand that the majority of our students work part or full time in addition to attending college, many of our classes are available not only in the daytime, but also in the evening, on weekends and online.
+Because the majority of our students work part or full time in addition to attending college, many classes are available not only in the daytime, but also in the evening, on weekends and online.
 Our Multimedia Learning Center is an open lab facility offering students access to computers and software, along with additional audio and video tools.

-The Multimedia Technology program includes comprehensive hands-on training, an advantage for our students since employers strongly favor hiring employees with real-world experience.
-Internships, required in the fourth semester of our associate degree or certificate programs, provide an excellent way to transition from the classroom to the workplace.
+The Multimedia Technology program includes comprehensive, hands-on training.
+Internships, required in the fourth semester of the associate degree or certificate programs, provide excellent transition from classroom to workplace.

-Our Multimedia faculty members not only have relevant degrees, they also have real-world experience in the industry, which makes them able to relate to the challenges you face at work.
+Multimedia faculty members have both relevant degrees and experience in the industry, so they can relate to the challenges you face at work.
 Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.See profiles of some of our Multimedia Technology faculty.